wlaa41/hangman/README.md

 ```
 hangman/
 │
-├── milestone_2.py          - List of words to use in the game WIP
+├── milestone_2.py          - Initial list of words for the game.
-├── milestone_3.py          - More encapsulated structure WIP
-├── milestone_4.py          - More encapsulated structure with a class and extra functions WIP
+├── milestone_3.py          - Improved structure with additional functionality.
+├── milestone_4.py          - Introduction of the Hangman class.
+├── milestone_5.py          - Final game script, complete with all functionalities.
-├── LICENSE            - License information
+├── LICENSE                 - License information.
-└── README.md          - Documentation for the project
+└── README.md               - Documentation for the project.
 ```

 ## Classes and Functions